Mehrdad93/Sentiment-classification-NB-XLNet/result/SOTA/README.md

 **8) References**

 The source code is written in Python 3 using Colab and I have used multiple references to finish the task.
-All references have been cited and mentioned in Colab code cells (src directory).
+All references have been cited and mentioned in  the source code (colab code cells).
+Please look at the `src` directory.

 **9) Acknowledgment**